RaqibHasanHridoy/RaqibHasanHridoy/README.md

 Here are some ideas to get you started:

-🔭 I’m currently working on 10Weys Web as a Jr. Technical Content Writer.
-I also work for IT Training BD as Documentation Specialist in Software Testing.
+🔭 I’m currently working on Bildnw as a Jr. Software QA Engineer.
 - 🌱 I’m currently learning The era of Software Quality and Assurance
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...